ongres/stackgres/doc/content/en/08-stackgres-web-api/01-error-types/_index.md

 ## Invalid Configuration Reference

-This error means that you are trying to create or update a StackGres cluster using a reference to a resource that doesn't exists in the same namespace.
+This error means that you are trying to create or update a StackGres cluster using a reference to a resource that doesn't exist in the same namespace.

 For example: